speakeasy-api/openapi-directory/SDKs/zuora.com/2021-08-20/typescript/README.md

 * `getCreditMemoParts` - List all parts of a credit memo
 * `getCreditMemos` - List credit memos
 * `getTaxationItemsOfCreditMemoItem` - List all taxation items of a credit memo item
-* `postCmTaxationItems` - Create taxation items for a credit memo
+* `postCMTaxationItems` - Create taxation items for a credit memo
 * `postCreditMemoFromPrpc` - Create a credit memo from a charge
-* `postCreditMemoPdf` - Generate a credit memo PDF file
+* `postCreditMemoPDF` - Generate a credit memo PDF file
 * `postEmailCreditMemo` - Email a credit memo
 * `postRefundCreditMemo` - Refund a credit memo
 * `postUploadFileForCreditMemo` - Upload a file for a credit memo